Gildo Rodrigues

-Gildo Rodrigues (30 November 1939 – 17 August 2009) was a Brazilian footballer manager.
+Gildo Rodrigues (30 November 1939 – 17 August 2009) was a Brazilian football manager.

 Rodrigues firstly acted as a fitness coach at Madureira between 1967 and 1969.
 He became a manager in 1974, coaching Portuguesa.
-In his manager career, he mainly coached football clubs in the Middle East.
+In his managerial career, he mainly coached football clubs in the Middle East.
+However, the last club he managed was Indonesian side Persebaya Surabaya, with whom his son, Stefano Cugurra, started his backroom career.

 Rodrigues died on 17 August 2009, aged 69.